-According to best available data, there are no wetlands identified on the subject property.
+According to the best available data, there are no wetlands on the subject property.

-Evaluation: If any wetlands are identified on subject property at a later time and as part of the development review process, the applicable protection standards in the City's Comprehensive Plan and Land Development Regulations, as well as all applicable Suwannee River Water Management District (SRWMD) regulations, would apply to those areas identified as wetlands.
+Evaluation: Applicable standards in the City's Comprehensive Plan, Land Development Regulations, and Suwannee River Water Management District (SRWMD) regulations would apply to those areas identified as wetlands.
+There are no identifiable wetlands on the subject property, therefore, there are no issues related to wetland protection.